mvaganov/CmdLineAsteroids/notes.md

 `scene`
 S Single Responsiblity Principle: each class does one thing.
-O Open-Closed Principle: Classes should be open to extension, and closed to modification.
+O Open-Closed Principle: Classes are open to extension, closed to modification.
-L Liskov Substitution Principle: Objects should be substitutable for objects of their superclass.
+L Liskov Substitution Principle: Objects are substitutable for objects of their superclass.
-I Interface Segregation Principle: Multiple interfaces is better than one general-purpose interface.
+I Interface Segregation Principle: Multiple interfaces are better than one general-purpose interface.
 D Dependency Inversion Principle: Use abstractions so classes don't rely on specific implementations.

-I agree with SOLID principles for the most part.
-Following these reduces mental burden of the entire system over time.
+`voice`
+Following these restrictions reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
 However, I intentionally break the principles as practical and sometimes stylistic choice.
-I think it's worth discussing, since it's another example of Invisible Wizard Problems.
+Choices about architecture design is one of those Invisible Wizard Problems.

+`scene`
+highlight 'S Single Responsiblity Principle'

+`voice`
 Yes, each class should clearly do one thing.
 We want few mental burdens, and clear purpose at all times.
-However, my code breaks the Single Responsiblity Principle:
+However, my code already breaks the Single Responsiblity Principle:
-This is common for game programming code especially, because of how dynamic the design process is.
+Breaking this rule is common for game programming because of how dynamic the game design process is.
 Games are constantly trying to be more fun, which is actually moving target.
+To rapidly find what is fun, code is inserted and removed often, to rapid-prototype game mechanics.
+	Intense work pressure can push developers to cut corners with good programming habits, and leave such code in place if it is working.
+	The causes of this pressure are nuanced and interesting enough for another video, but I'll summarize my take on it: the games industry is a victim of it's own success, which makes most people expectations too high.
-In addition, some of my classes do things that could be argued as extending into entirely new functionality.
+At least one of my classes is already doing things that could be argued as extending into new functionality that should be in a different class.
-	For example, DrawBuffer does more than simply manage a buffer.
-It has a partial class extension where scaled rendering code exists.
+	DrawBuffer does more than simply manage a buffer.
+It has a partial class extension where scaled rendering code exists, which was my own compromise that I made with myself, feeling pressure to release this tutorial sooner.
 The new game classes I'll write will also do a lot.
-MobileCircle will be used for asteroids and for ammo pickup, with no additional subclassing.
-You'll see how.
+MobileCircle will be used for asteroids and for ammo pickups, with no additional subclassing.
+	You'll see how I do that with metadata and lambda expressions.
-I break the Single Responsibility Principle on purpose, to keep file count low, so it's easier to copy and easier to think about.
+In general, I break the Single Responsibility Principle on purpose, to keep file count low, so it's easier to read my code, and easier to think about.
-Personally, I will add additional functionality to a file if I can comfortably hold the addition in my head with the rest of the file.
+Personally, I will add additional functionality to a file if I can comfortably hold the additional functionality in my head along with the rest of the file.
-	I will also often refactor the code out later, sometimes to a separate file, as I did in the DrawBuffer_geometry source file._
+	I will often refactor this kind of code later, sometimes to a separate file instead of a separate class, as I did in the DrawBuffer_geometry source file.

+`scene`
+highlight 'O Open-Closed Principle'

+`voice`
 My code also breaks the Open-Closed Principle:
-It's true that, I create small classes that should be easy to extend, in a way that looks like good Open-Closed design.
+I do create small classes that should be easy to extend, in a way that looks like good Open-Closed design.
-However, I write these classes with the expectation that you will modify the code yourself.
-And I wrote the code in a way that is easier for you to copy.
+However, I write these classes with the specific expectation that you will modify the code yourself.
+And I wrote the code in a way that is easier for you to copy, and more effortful to extend.
 My code is full of public members named as properties with the expectation that you will refactor that yourself in the future.
 These implementations are explicitly not closed for modification: I want you to modify the code, and make your own design changes.
 Then it will become your code.
 And crucially, I want you to make mistakes by making changes.
 Making those mistakes is how you learn.
 And I hope you are using this tutorial as a learning exercise.
+If I were more serious about making it easy to extend and closed for editing, I would have turned all public members into properties, added the virtual keyword to many methods and properties.
-Personally, I think the Open-Closed principle is better for mostly finished business software.
+Personally, I think the Open-Closed principle is better for mostly finished business software, where libraries can be shared with partner businesses, and performance loss from the language features enforcing this principle are negligible.
-	Game programming in particular is not a good place to be strict about it, and certainly not during prototype iteration.
+	Game programming in particular is not a good place to make source code difficult to edit and slightly slower by default, and certainly not during prototype iteration.

+`scene`
+highlight 'L Liskov Substitution Princicple'

+`voice`
-My code will break the Liskov Substitution Princicple:
+My code will not strictly adhere to the Liskov Substitution Princicple:
-I want to take advantage of polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification.
+I want to take advantage of good polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification.
 One easy approach to maintain this principle is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
-	I will be doing this myself.
+	I will be doing this myself, but to a limited degree.
-	Duck Typing, which is an object design pattern that Python, JavaScriptm and Lua use, is the logical extreme of Liskov Substitution.
+	Duck Typing, which is an object design pattern that Python, JavaScript, and Lua use, is the logical extreme of Liskov Substitution.
-		In those scripting languages, most complex objects are the same type, with a different dictionary of variables and functions.
+		In those scripting languages, most complex objects are the same type, eacn being essentially a dictionary of variables and functions.
-		In practice, this is a mess for code efficiency and compile-time error checking, so I avoid that extreme if I can.
+		In practice, this is a mess for code efficiency and compile-time error checking.
+This is also bad for game programming, especially at the game engine level.
 	Unity, another C# game development environment, uses a Decorator pattern, which enables all GameObjects to substitute for each other.
-		This often requires type verification at runtime when specialized functionality is needed by code.
+		This often requires type verification at runtime when specialized functionality is needed by code, but not always.
+That's worth discussion in another video.

+`scene`
+highlight 'I Interface Segregation Principle'

+`voice`
 My code will break the Interface Segregation Principle:
+I will be making interfaces, becase doing so is good practice for Object Oriented Programming.
-I'm not going to make fine-grained Interface separations.
+However, I'm not going to make fine-grained Interface separations.
 I won't need them in practice, and writing them will the increase complexity of this tutorial for little gain.
 For example, it is possible that not all GameObjects will need a position.
 But I don't want an additional IHasPosition interface.
-	You should feel welcome to implement that yourself.
+	If you want to make the code adhere to Interface Segregation, you are welcome to implement the extra interfaces yourself.

+`scene`
+highlight 'D Dependency Inversion Principle'

+`voice`
 My code already uses Singletons, which is a gross violation of the Dependency Inversion Principle.
 	To be clear, I hate the fact that my code relies on singletons.
 Singletons make a brittle design, and it limit future functionality.
-		For example, if I have a Time singleton, and I want to add a localized-time-travel mechanic to my game later, that might require multiple simultaneous Time objects, probaly difficult to do with the Singleton design.
+		For example, if I have a Time singleton, and I want to add a localized-time-travel mechanic to my game later, that would require multiple Time objects, which is difficult to do with a Singleton.
-	I wrote every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping some interesting designs later.
+	I did write every singleton class to be able to substitute it's the static instance for another one, to help enable prototyping some interesting designs later.
 		If I was serious about those specialized designs, I would not use singletons.
-A singleton is as a euphamism for a global variable, which is brittle design that breaks expandability.
+		A singleton is as a euphamism for a global variable, which is brittle design that hurts expandability, and makes code difficult to share across projects.
 		Singletons, like global variables, create hidden dependencies that are difficult to extract and reason about.
+When multi-threading gets involved, these kinds of bugs can be unsolvable.
-To be clear, I wrote these singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features.
+To be clear, I wrote singletons because I accept them as well understood utilities, as extensions of the programming environment more than program features.
-And I accept the design cost.
+I explicitly accept the design cost, as many other game engines do (like Unity).

 If I did want to create code that didn't use a Time singleton, designed with Dependency Inversion in mind, I would:
 	Create an interface for Time objects